Joshua D. Graber

 Software

-I currently work as a software engineer for Aura, a consumer digital security company.I also maintain the open-source client applications for the Police Data Accessibility Project, dedicated to making police data accessible to researchers, journalists, and communities impacted by policing.I am occasionally available for engineering projects on a freelance basis.
+I currently work as a software engineer for Aura, a consumer digital safety company.I also maintain the open-source client applications for the Police Data Accessibility Project, dedicated to making police data accessible to researchers, journalists, and communities impacted by policing.I am occasionally available for engineering projects on a freelance basis.
 Please get in touch if you are interested in collaborating.

 Editing